Alex Presley: Milwaukee Brewers

 On December 14, 2015, Presley signed a minor league deal with the Milwaukee Brewers.
 Presley was one of nine players competing to be the Brewers center fielder for the 2016 season.
 On April 2, 2016, Presley was informed he would not make the Brewers Opening Day roster and was subsequently optioned to the minors.
 On April 21, 2016, Presley had his contract purchased by the Brewers.
 Presley was released after he rejected an outright assignment.

 Detroit Tigers

 On August 18, 2016, the Tigers purchased Presley's contract from the Triple-A Toledo Mud Hens.
 On December 19, 2016, Presley signed a minor league contract with the Tigers that included an invitation to spring training.
 On May 28, 2017, the Tigers again purchased Presley's contract from Toledo and added him to the starting lineup that day.
 Presley enjoyed a strong season with the 2017 Tigers, hitting .314 in 71 games while playing all three outfield positions.
 He was outrighted to Triple-A on November 2, 2017, and elected free agency on November 7.

 Baltimore Orioles

 On February 19, 2018, Presley signed a minor league contract with the Baltimore Orioles.
-He was released on May 18, 2018.
+In 26 games for the Triple–A Norfolk Tides, he batted .275/.347/.367 with one home run and eight RBI.
+On May 18, Presley was released by the Orioles organization.